stevenjlho/leetcode/solutions/15. 3Sum/README.md

      - If sum equals 0, a triplet is found:
        - Add the triplet to the result.
        - Move `low` and `high` to skip over duplicate values.
-4. After completing the iterations, return the list of triplets found.
+5. After completing the iterations, return the list of triplets found.

 ## Complexity

-- Time complexity: O(n^2), where `n` is the length of the input array.
-The array is iterated once, and for each element, a two-pointer scan is performed over the rest of the array.
+- Time complexity: OO(n^2).
+The sorting of the array takes O(n log n) time, and the nested loop for finding triplets takes O(n^2) time.
+Therefore, the overall time complexity is dominated by the nested loop, which is O(n^2).
-- Space complexity:
+- Space complexity: O(log n) to O(n), depending on the sorting algorithm used.
+The space required for the output is not considered in space complexity analysis.

 ## Code